fmiras/decentraland-currency-changer/README.md

 Open the [decentraland marketplace](https://market.decentraland.org), then click the extension and select the desire currency on the popup.

 ### Screenshots

 ![img](https://i.imgur.com/s2enkMz.jpg)
 ![img](https://i.imgur.com/bwnMAoq.jpg)

 ### Available Currencies

+- ETH / Ethereum
+- BTC / Bitcoin
+- MANA / Decentraland MANA
 - USD / US Dollar
-- MANA / Decentraland MANA
-- BTC / Bitcoin

 ### Contributing

 1. Fork the project, install dependencies and run `npm start` to start the hot reloading script
 2. Add the `build` folder as an unpacked extension (ensure to have enable developer options)
 3. Open a PR 🎉